Man accused of killing Meridian police officer in custody

 MERIDIAN, Miss.
 (WJTV) – The man accused of killing a Meridian police officer and a woman has been captured.

 Leaders with the Mississippi Department of Public Safety (DPS) announced the Blue Alert for Dante Marquez Bender was canceled Friday morning.
-The Meridian Police Department is expected to hold a news conference at 12:00 p.m.
+The Meridian Star reported Bender was arrested in Ackerman.

 Investigators said Bender shot and killed Officer Kennis Croom while he responded to a domestic violence call on 51st Avenue in Meridian on Thursday, June 9.